 - Trapped neutrophil syndrome

 Blue Merle Border Collies also seem to be more prone to deafness, especially if they have a white head, blue eyes, or a merle coat.
+A dog’s life expectancy is much shorter if it has a deafness problem.

 Grooming a Blue Merle Border Collie